jesswinw-061/Aplication-Software-Lab/README.md

 ### Questions:

 Expt6:Creation of Views and Assertions

-a.
-Create a table store.
+1. Create a table store.
 Fields are order no, code, item, quantity, price, discount, mrp
-b.
-Inset values into the table
+2. Inset values into the table
-c.
-Display the table
+3. Display the table
-d.
-Create a view with item_name and quantity for the above table
+4. Create a view with item_name and quantity for the above table
-e.
-Write a query to check whether any changes made to present table is reflected in view.
+5. Write a query to check whether any changes made to present table is reflected in view.
-f.
-Write a query to delete a vie
+6. Write a query to delete a vie

 <br>